ablab/IsoQuant/README.md

 #### Read to isoform matching:

-`--matching_strategy` A preset of parameters for read to isoform matching algorithm, should be one of:
+`--matching_strategy` A preset of parameters for read-to-isoform matching algorithm, should be one of:

 * `exact` - delta = 0, all minor errors are treated as inconsistencies;
 * `precise` - delta = 4, only minor alignment errors are allowed, default for PacBio data;